 - Seasonal Pricing: Sales on Black Friday and Christmas usually have lower prices relating to normal days.
-Woollen clothes have a higher price during the winter season.
+Woolen clothes have a higher price during the winter season.
 The most noteworthy thing here is that selected occasions will have their own pricing strategy.

 - Competition Pricing: You have often seen prices of popular items change several times within a day.
 One of the main factors for fluctuation in price is due to competitor pricing.

 - Bundling: Another tactic is bundling (sometimes with discounts) whereby Amazon suggests similar products for you to buy, e.g. under “customers who bought this item also bought”.